2014 Ashland Adolescent Health Survey Results

 Findings from the MWAHS are used by schools and communities to improve health education, inform prevention efforts, and set priorities for achieving a healthier youth population.

 2012 was the first year that all 25 communities served by the MHF participated in the survey, with a total of over 40,000 students surveyed.
-The survey was again conducted in 2014.
+The survey was again conducted in 2014 and 2016.

 A summary of the results is shared below.

 Ashland Middle School: 494 students in grades 6-8 participated in the 2012 MWAHS, representing 93% of students.